dave-ct/ai_object_plus_water/README.md

 If you are beginner with a raspberry PI you may wish to try other projects first and get familiar with them.
 We will be releasing a kit to purchase that will make it easier and a fully assembled product.

-Currently, it has only been tested on a Raspberry Pi 4b with an AI Camera, but I plan to do the following variations
+Currently, it has only been tested on a Raspberry Pi 4b with an AI Camera, Raspberry Pi 5 with an AI Camera and Raspberry Pi Zero 2w with an AI Camera, but I plan to do the following variations

-* Raspberry Pi 5 with AI camera
 * Raspberry Pi 5 or 4b any camera
 * Raspberry Pi 5 with any camera plus AI accelerator
-* Raspberry Pi Zero 2w with AI camera (a compact version)

 ***
 # Contents
 [Main Part List](#main-part-list)